Recovery and resolution with a focus on credit institutions In cooperation with the Federal Financial Supervisory Authority (BaFin)

-Besides providing information, the expert panel will offer a platform for participants to discuss recovery and resolution regimes as well as related initiatives for improved crisis management in other jurisdictions, and to share experiences in this field.
+In addition, the seminar offers a platform for participants to discuss recovery and resolution regimes, as well as related initiatives for improved crisis management in their home jurisdictions, and to share experiences in this field.

-This panel is aimed at experts from the supervisory, resolution or international areas of their respective central bank or supervisory authority.
-Participants should be familiar with the current international debate on resolution policies and frameworks or with the legislation adopted or under consideration in their own jurisdiction.
+This panel is aimed at experts from the supervisory, resolution or financial stability areas of their respective central bank or supervisory authority.
+Participants should be familiar with the current international debate on resolution policies and frameworks, or with the legislation adopted or under consideration in their own jurisdiction.
 Active participation is an essential part of the course.
 Participants will be expected to make an active contribution to the discussions and will be invited to present and discuss current issues on recovery and resolution in their jurisdiction.

 Computer with microphone, camera, speakers or headphones; an up-to-date internet browser.